Cleo Fields: 1995 Louisiana gubernatorial election

 In 1995 he became a candidate for Louisiana governor.
 Many in his party were angered by his candidacy, since most felt that a black challenger could not seriously win the office and Mason-Dixon Polling released on October 17, 1995 showed Fields to be the loser in every possible head-to-head combination of candidates.
 He narrowly beat the top two white Democratic candidates in the primary and made it to a runoff with Republican Mike Foster.
 Though race had been a preeminent factor during his Congressional redistricting fight, Fields vowed not to emphasize color in the election, proclaiming, "I'm not running to be the African American governor, but to be the best governor," in a speech excerpted in the Chicago Tribune.
 "Don't vote for me because I'm black, ... don't vote against me because I'm black."
 His remarks in the Los Angeles Times continued this theme: "When a baby cries, it's not a white baby or a black baby — it's a hungry baby," he asserted.
 "When people cry for job opportunities, they're not black or white — they're unemployed."
 He was also outspoken in his support for gun control, which Foster opposed.

 Foster's conservative message, designed by media consultant Roy Fletcher, who also had handled Cleo Fields' campaign for Congress, resonated with Louisiana's voters, who in a previous election had given former Ku Klux Klan leader David Duke nearly 40 percent of the popular vote.
 As the polls predicted, Fields was defeated soundly in the runoff.
 Exit polling showed that 95% of his votes came from the black community.
-During this race Fields began a feud with fellow Democrat Mary Landrieu who did not endorse him in the second round.
+During this race, Fields began a feud with fellow Democrat Mary Landrieu, whom Fields had narrowly defeated to advance to the runoff.
+Landrieu did not endorse him in the second round.
 Like many, she believed his bid had been funded by Republicans and was intended to be a spoiler to let Foster win.
 Fields retaliated by labeling her campaign racist and refusing to endorse her in her later race for United States Senate.